 Applications are invited for two fully funded PhD studentships offered as part of the ESRC funded WISERD Civil Society research centre.
 The studentships will be based in the School of History, Philosophy and Social Sciences at Bangor University.
 We invite applicants to submit proposals relating to one of the following possible topics:

 1. Borders, migration and coastal communities

 This topic invites proposals for research investigating the changing significance of borders and migration for coastal communities, taking into account the role of sea borders and their renewed significance post-Brexit.
 We particularly welcome proposals focusing on Wales and the UK-Ireland border.
 Proposals may involve local field research, comparative or historical methods.

-This topic invites proposals for research investigating the policing of borders and migration.
+This topic invites proposals for research with a criminology focus investigating the policing of borders and migration.
 We particularly welcome proposals focusing on UK or international borders.
 Proposals may include topics relating to the policing of borders through non-state agencies, to different border sites, and to either territorial or non-territorial forms of bordering.

 3: Bilingualism, language acquisition and migrants